dangbert/clippy-kindle/README.md

 ./marky.py collection.json output/
-No settings file provided, using defaults (creating both a .md and .csv file for every book) Or define custom settings now instead (y/n)? n
+No settings file provided, using defaults (creating both a .md and .csv file for every book)...
+Or define custom settings now instead (y/n)? n
 Save settings to file for later use (y/n)? n